jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

     private static void m() {
         try {
             int i = 42;
-        } catch (Throwable var4) {
+        } catch (Throwable t) {
-            var4.printStackTrace();
+            t.printStackTrace();
         }
     }
 }
 ```

-By just adding a `catch (Throwable t)` and using the throwable variable by calling a method I am able to leak the Metaspace during the retransformation!
+By just adding a `catch (Throwable t)` and using the throwable variable by calling a method I was able to leak the Metaspace during the retransformation!
 Here is my final minimal reproducer.
 Sounds stupidly silly!
 But what happens If I replace by the usual `Exception` instead of `Throwable`?
 No more leak!

 With this minimal reproducer it was then easier to understand what's happening during the retransform operation.
-Though, I have no clue where to look into the JVM code to start digging.
-One idea was to use the JVM flag `-XX:+CrashOnOutOfMemoryError` that will give me more context on the OutOfmemoryError raised by the Metaspace.
+Though, I had no clue where to look into the JVM code to start digging.
+One idea was to use the JVM flag `-XX:+CrashOnOutOfMemoryError` that will give me more context on the `OutOfmemoryError` raised by the Metaspace.

 Here the stacktrace:
 ```